-Student life: Best (free) places to study outside campus
+Student life: best (free) places to study outside campus

 At the end of each term, deadlines start building up and the university library becomes your second home.
-UAL offers several libraries that welcome all students, you might feel wary of being in the same environment all the time and want to spice things up a little.
+Even though UAL has several libraries that welcome all students, you might feel wary of being in the same environment all the time and want to spice things up a little.
 We have put together a list of the best places to study outside campus that are free and welcome everyone!

 The British Library